kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8026-per-vpa-component-configuration/README.md

     - For a container using 50MB: max(50MB + 100MB, 50MB * 1.5) = 150MB
     - For a container using 1GB: max(1GB + 100MB, 1GB * 1.5) = 1.5GB

+  Note: Using a single field approach (e.g., a unified `oomBumpUp` field) would not provide sufficient flexibility for users who need both a minimum absolute increase and a proportional ratio.
+  For example, if a user wants to ensure a minimum increase of 100MB while also applying a 1.5x ratio for larger containers, a single field cannot express this combined behavior.
+The current dual-field design allows users to specify both constraints independently, ensuring small containers get a guaranteed minimum bump while larger containers receive appropriate proportional scaling.
+This approach provides more precise control over memory recommendation adjustments after OOM events than a simplified single-field model could offer.

   - `oomBumpUpRatio` (Quantity):
     - Multiplier applied to memory recommendations after OOM events